neurogenomics/rworkflows/README.md

     [DockerHub](https://hub.docker.com/) with your package and all its dependencies pre-installed.

+Importantly, these files are designed to work with any R package out-of-the-box.
+This means you won’t have to manually edit any of the files provided here, simply copy and paste them into the appropriate folders.

 ## Setup

 To use these workflows when [developing your own R